 Calibration and Performance Verification Observations were completed in December 2019.
 The first eROSITA all-sky survey was completed in June 2020, revealing a spectacular vision of the hot and energetic universe.
 The result has created a new map for astronomers, with this new survey capturing over one million objects – far exceeding the number discovered by previous X-ray telescopes.
 See more information here.

-In 2021, the eROSITA instrument completed its fourth (out of eight) survey of the full sky at X-ray wavelengths.
+The eROSITA instrument has now completed its fourth survey of the full sky at X-ray wavelengths.
 At mission completion, eROSITA will have performed eight all-sky surveys.
 The existing eROSITA data already surpass those coming from previous all-sky X-ray surveys, having much greater depth, image quality, and spectral coverage.
 The eROSITA data offer the opportunity to study extremely energetic events across vast scales in the Universe, from accreting binary systems at stellar scales to 10-million-degree shocks driven by galaxy cluster mergers.

 Approved eROSITA_DE PV Observations